hbs-rcs/hbsgrid-docs/docs/syncfiles.md

-# 🔄 Copy and Sync Files
+# 🔄 Copy and Transfer Files

 The HBS Grid is primarily used for data analysis, machine learning, data wrangling, and data visualization.
 Usually this means that